Aasmah Mir: Bibliography

+In 2023, she released her memoir A Pebble in the Throat.

 Personal life

-Mir is an avid fan of Celtic F.C.
+Mir is a fan of Celtic F.C.

 She was married to Piara Powar, the executive director of Football Against Racism in Europe.
-She gave birth to a daughter at the age of 44.
+She gave birth to a daughter at the age of 43.
 In 2021 Mir divorced Powar, stating that "this was my decision so I cannot wallow for too long".